AliouneDiouf/MyoCoach/README.md

 * :four: **Connecting the Arduino card to the computer you have already installed the arduino software

 * :five: **Transfer the MyoCoach program to the Arduino card**.
-After doing all these steps, you can remove the arduino board from your pc and plug it into your raspberry pi.
+After doing all these steps, you can remove the arduino board from your pc and plug it into your raspberry pi like this picture above.

 <a >
     <img src="image/usb.PNG" alt="Logo" width="300" height="400">